IsaacGA123/GotData/README.md

 # IBM Data Analyst Capstone Project

 ## Overview
-This project was completed as part of the IBM Data Analyst Professional Certificate.
-It demonstrates the full data analysis process—from understanding the business problem to delivering insights through visualizations and storytelling.
+Welcome!
+This repository contains my final capstone project for the IBM Data Analyst Professional Certificate on Coursera.
+The project focuses on using real-world data to generate insights that can support data-driven decision-making.
+It’s a culmination of everything I learned throughout the course — from data wrangling and analysis to visualization and storytelling.
 The objective was to analyze a dataset using Python, perform data wrangling, exploratory data analysis (EDA), and generate conclusions that help inform decision-making.

 ## Dataset